Code of Community Standards

 - Intentionally initiating or causing to be initiated any false report, warning or threat of fire, explosion or other emergency.

-- The creation of a fire hazard, the endangering of the safety of persons or property through tampering with fire safety equipment; improper use and/or possession of flammable or hazardous substances; failure to follow proper emergency evacuation procedures; improper use of emergency equipment.
+- The creation of a fire hazard, the endangering of the safety of persons or property through tampering with fire safety equipment; improper use and/or possession of flammable or hazardous substances, including candles; failure to follow proper emergency evacuation procedures; improper use of emergency equipment.

 - Breach of security including such behaviors as propping open a locked door, tampering with or removing an automatic door locking mechanism or door alarm or possession and/or use of a College access card or key when not specifically authorized.